tolfsh/Exegol-images/README.md

 - `web` is optional, and is the prefix of the dockerfile you want to use, here `web.dockerfile`.
 If you don't give it, Exegol will ask you.

 > **:warning: Warning !!
 Exegol uses dash `-` in images tags for versioning under the hood.
 Using a dash `-` inside the image name will cause the image to not be detected as a usable image but has an outdated image.
 I should make a PR to fix this...
 For now, just don't use dashes.**

+> **Note:** The base image is used to build the other images.
+You may need to build it first, otherwise it is pulled from the DockerHub

+# Create my custom images
+You can create you own custom image!
+The easiest way is to copy the template [dockerfile.template](./dockerfile.template) and fill it with the tools you need.
+Too easy :sunglasses:

 ## Using a custom Exegol version
 The repo used by Exegol is hardcoded, so I forked it to use my repo.
 This way, you can install images by downloading them from the DockerHub.
 This version is available here https://github.com/tolfsh/Exegol.